* IMPORTANT DETAILS

 SStS partners with the Knife Chief Buffalo Nation Society to support projects that preserve Lakota traditions and enhance spiritual and economic self-sufficiency.

-After arriving in Rapid City, South Dakota, students will be greeted by our non-profit partner, the Knife Chief Buffalo Nation.
+The SStS Pine Ridge course occurs on a Native American reservation, which is home to 26,000 members of the Lakota Nation.
+After arriving in Rapid City, South Dakota, students will be greeted by our non-profit partner, the Knife Chief Buffalo Nation Society.
 For a variety of historical, geographic, political, and economic reasons, the Pine Ridge Reservation is the second poorest county in the United States.
-In the midst of these challenging circumstances, the Knife Chief Buffalo Nation is working to reclaim 1800 acres of their ancestral lands in order to restore the buffalo herds that once roamed freely on the Great Plains.
+In the midst of these challenging circumstances, the Knife Chief Buffalo Nation Society is working to reclaim 1800 acres of their ancestral lands in order to restore the buffalo herds that once roamed freely on the Great Plains.
 It is their vision that reclaiming this land and reintroducing the buffalo will better connect the Lakota people with their ancestral home for both economic and cultural reasons.
-In addition to this buffalo project, the Knife Chief Buffalo Nation also hosts camps, guided by tribal elders, for Lakota children that are intended to revive vibrant traditional beliefs and ways of living.

 During the travel phase of each SStS course, students spend time reflecting about the learning that occurs through their immersion and service experiences.
 These posts capture the impact of our programs on individual students.
 Explore the posts below to learn about the SStS Pine Ridge program from the important viewpoint of our students.